This week a reader asks “why did my ex block me?” Plus how to stop your boyfriend from smoking and whether flirting can be ‘creepy’.

 If you would like any advice, feel free to treat me as your agony aunt.
 Just message me or pop a comment in the comment box at the end of this post.
 I promise to be gentle.

-A: It depends how long ago it was you split up.
+Answer: It depends how long ago it was you split up.

 If it’s recent, it may be that they have had a change of heart or, if the break-up was their fault, they simply feel guilty about blocking you.